fcerbell/fcerbell.github.io/_posts/en/2017-04-07-PlayingWithRedisAndGeoQueries.md

 ```

 Ok, now, I'm searching for vacation place, but I don't like to spend too much
-time in a place and I want to limit my search to 300 km, and only commercial
+time in a plane and I want to limit my search to 300 km, and only commercial
 airports (those with an IATA code):

 ```